valerieniemann/valerieniemann.github.io/_posts/2020-03-31-corona-silver.md

 - [Play Catan online](https://catanuniverse.com/) and don't worry about preserving your game on a tabletop if you need to take a pause.

 ## Work Well-being
 For work well-being, I’ve established boundaries.
 I work according to routine hours, and I allow myself plenty breaks.
 I have allocated a “work-space” that is not in my bedroom.
-I have inherited a “standing-desk” apparatus, but I have also seen fashion their own out of textbooks or boxes.
-The daily check-ins with my labmates give us opportunity to share strategies for productivity.
+I have inherited a “standing-desk” apparatus, but my labmates have also fashioned their own out of textbooks or boxes.
+The daily check-ins with my labmates provides an opportunity to share strategies for productivity.
 My favorite is the “pomodoro method,” which we’ve done together while on Zoom.
 It entails concentrating on a task for 25 minutes, then taking a 5 minute break, and then repeating.
-Every 2-3 cycles, you take a larger break.
+Every 2-3 cycles, we take a larger break.

 I am an experimentalist graduate student without a lab.
 What the shelter-in-place affords me is time to analyze and interpret data, read papers in my field, and think deeply about my project.
 In addition, I have realized the power and versatility of modeling—so I plan to attempt some modeling and calculations to support my research projects.

 Others have generated cool ideas to learn how to code.
 For example, Stanford is offering a free, online coding course as a part of community service.
 Geared towards all people of little-to-no coding experience, it is the perfect opportunity to acquire a new skill from the safety of your home.

 - [Pomodoro method](https://francescocirillo.com/pages/pomodoro-technique) to break up work into smaller, easier chunks.
-- [Stanford Code-In-Place](https://compedu.stanford.edu/codeinplace/announcement/) is a free online coding course, no experience necessary, and a great opportunity to learn a new skill.
+- [Stanford Code-In-Place](https://compedu.stanford.edu/codeinplace/announcement/) is a free online coding course, no experience necessary.

 ## Areas for Improvement
 Distractions still lurk at every corner of my apartment.
-When I encounter a difficult problem, I start noticing some grit on the living room table, or remember that I had been meaning to vacuum.
+When I encounter a difficult problem, I start noticing some grit on the living room table, or I remember that I had been meaning to vacuum.
 The most nefarious distractions are open e-mail or social media tabs on my browser.
-These tabs lead to black holes of time--hours of scrolling through headlines, checking the number of new cases everyday, and anxiously waiting for the coronavirus curve to level.
+These tabs are black holes for time.
+One click leads to hours of scrolling through headlines, checking the number of new cases everyday, and waiting for the coronavirus curve to level.
 I snap out of the coronavirus-update-mongering trance to a list of unfinished tasks.

-This is the part when I try to exercise gratitude.
+This is the part when I try to exercise gratitude instead of giving way to fear.
 I identify the privilege that I have to be part of such a wonderful program with great labmates, advisors, and cohort-mates, during this uneasy time.
 With this gratitude, I want to give back to my online and geographical communities.
 One major way is through solidarity in our social distancing-- I would like to know more about you.
 How has your life has been impacted during this time?
 Are there positive habits you've developed?

 I am still brainstorming other ways to combat COVID-19, whether it is through charity donations, support groups, data-analysis, etc. Have you found ways to contribute to efforts against COVID-19?
 What are ways we can help as we shelter-in-place?